 The city’s recently restored waterfront has much to offer for the outdoor and curious visitor.
 With its many open-air sports and recreational areas, the waterfront invites both active guests and those with lust for life.
-Near the waterfront you will find the architectural astonishing Utzon Center as well as the new and iconic landmark of Aalborg Musikkens Hus (House of Music).
+Near the waterfront you will find the architectural astonishing Utzon Center (reception) as well as the new and iconic landmark of Aalborg Musikkens Hus (House of Music) (Conference Dinner).

 The Utzon Center was the last work of the Aalborg-born architect Jørn Utzon who also designed the world famous Opera House in Sydney.
 He described Utzon Center as “a place where good thoughts could come together and… a centre of excellence for architecture and humanity in the future.”

 Aalborg has no less than 1,700 hotel rooms in the city centre, all of them within easy walking distance.
 Hotels are available in all styles: Crisp minimalism, a refined gentleman’s club atmosphere, or classic Scandinavian modernism.
 Aalborg has it all.
 The hotels have ratings up to four stars; no matter what category you choose, Aalborg offers exceptional value for money.

 THE CITY OF AALBORG